jen-wan/shopping-list/Exam Guides/Shopping List Project.md

 // Render the list of todo lists app.get("/lists", (req, res) => {
   res.render("lists", {
-    todoLists: sortTodoLists(todoLists),
+    todoLists: sortShoppingLists(shoppingLists),
   });
 });
 ```

 The app should now display the list of todo lists when you click the `Cancel` button.

+### Redirecting the start page

-Notice that the code for the `/lists` route callback is identical to that for `/`.
-We can -- and should -- address that by converting the callback for `/` to use a redirect:
+- Notice that the code for the `/lists` route callback is identical to that for `/`.
+- We can -- and should -- address that by converting the callback for `/` to use a redirect:

 todos.js